PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Evaluation

-Figure ~\ref{fig:mgpu_perf} presents the performance of 3 systems on 1, 2, 4, 8 GPUs.
-The y-axis is re-scaled by logarithmic.
-The points represent the best results tested with batch sizes 4, 8, 16, 32, 48, and 64.
-The value around the circle point indicates PatrickStar's throughput in Tflops and its speedup to Zero-Offload.
+{Figure ~\ref{fig:mgpu_perf} and Figure~\ref{fig:mgpu_perf_superpod} presents the performance of 3 systems on 1, 2, 4, 8 GPUs.} The y-axis is re-scaled by logarithmic.
+The points represent the best results achieved with the best batch size. {The value around the confidence interval bar indicates average throughput in Tflops}.
+The deeps is DeepSpeed-DP, and deeps-mpX is DeepSpeed with X-way MP.

-PyTorch DPP only works in the cases of the 1B model.
-PatrickStar is 1.36x faster than PyTorch on 8 GPUs and is similar to PyTorch in the other cases.
-In 8 GPU cases, the maximum batch size of PyTorch is 4 while PatrickStar is 48, and small-batch size decreases the efficiency of hardware utilization.
-This shows that heterogeneous training is very efficient and does not slow down the system due to data transmission.

-PatrickStar is superior to Zero-offload in most cases (11 out of 14) and is the only solution to train model size between 8B and 12B.
-The improvement is pronounced on the 4-8 GPU when the model is small (1-2B).
+{ Figure ~\ref{fig:mgpu_perf} presents results on YARD.
+PatrickStar is 1.37x faster than PyTorch on 8 GPUs and is similar to PyTorch in the 1,2,4 GPU cases for 1B model.
+In 8 GPU cases, the maximum batch size of PyTorch is 4 while PatrickStar is 64, and small-batch size decreases the efficiency of hardware utilization. } On YARD, using the same Zero-DP strategy, PatrickStar is superior to DeepSpeed-DP {in all of the cases} and is the only solution to train model size between 8B and {18B} with DP only.
+The improvement is significant {(1.08x-1.47x, on average 1.23x)}, especially for small models.
 The reason is also that PatrickStar shrinks CPU-GPU data transmission volume.

-PatrickStar shows superlinear scalability when scaling to 8 GPUs.
-As shown in Table~\ref{tab:scal_ps}, each entry contains a tuple that indicates the speedup to 1 GPU of PatrickStar and Zero-offload, if it exists.
-Both two heterogeneous training methods achieve superlinear scalability.
-It is because the communication bandwidth of intra-GPU is higher than that of PCI-E. When the parallelism increases, CPU-GPU data movement is transferred to inter-GPU data movement.
-It has proven that the chunk-based collective communication pattern proposed in Sec.~\ref{sec:scale_m_gpu} is very efficient.
+PatrickStar does not significantly decrease computational efficiency when increasing the model size.
+On 8 GPUs, {the 419 Tflops performance on the 18B model is 94\% of 444 Tflops on 1B.} This shows that PatrickStar is very robust on the larger model scale with the help of efficient chunk orchestrating.